St Joseph's Convent School, Rourkela

 St. Joseph's Convent School is an Indian girls' convent pre-primary to higher-secondary English-medium school, located in Hamirpur, Rourkela, Sundergarh district, Odisha.
 The school is affiliated under the Indian Certificate of Secondary Education (ICSE) and the Indian School Certificate (ISC).

 Courses offered

 The school offers kindergarten, primary, middle and secondary education.
-With classes I to XII having science and commerce stream at the senior secondary level.
+With classes I to XII, it offers the science and commerce streams at the senior secondary level.
 The school prepares the students for the ICSE and ISC examinations.

 Facilities

 The school has a science and computer lab, audio-visual room and an auditorium.